BogdanCikota/Air-quality-app/README.md

 Site is published at https://bogdancikota.github.io/Air-quality-app/

-Made with React and Bootstrap
+Made with React, TypeScript and Bootstrap

 Used https://aqicn.org/api/